robak86/neography/README.md

 ## Defining Model Classes

-Neography provides mapping layer over persisted neo4j data and classes defined by UserNode.
+Neography provides mapping layer over persisted neo4j data.
 In order to create mappable class you have to decorate it with ```@node('NodeLabel')``` or ```@relation('RELATION_TYPE')``` decorators.
 Additionally each entity class have to inherit consequently from ```AbstractNode``` or ```AbstractRelation``` class.
 Abstract classes provide optional ```id``` string property.
 By default neography generates uuid string for identifying entities.
-Abstract classes were introduced for making most of query builder's and repositories' methods type safe.
+Abstract classes were introduced for providing types safety for repositories.

 ```typescript